Saurabh620/Voice-Signal-Processing-using-Python-GUI/README.md

 -------------------------------------------------------------------------------
 STEPS TO RUN THIS PROJECT

-first download the dataset and add your path for dataset run pip install -r requirements.txt run firstly MainProgram then for GUI run Launcher
+first download the dataset and add your path for dataset run pip install, " -r requirements.txt",

+run firstly MainProgram
+then for GUI run Launcher
 ------------------------------------------------------------------------------------